-103 For more detailed information concerning this indicator see Thematic Report #2.
+For more detailed information concerning this indicator see Thematic Report #2.

-(and many developing countries) also have additional fiscal incentives such as enhanced deductions for R&D. Over the last two decades, these tax incentives have grown more popular compared to more direct R&D subsidies to firms104.
+subsidy (DECHEZLEPRÊTRE ET AL., 2016).
+As a consequence, every country treats R&D investments more generously than capital investment, but the majority of OECD countries (and many developing countries) also have additional fiscal incentives such as enhanced deductions for R&D. Over the last two decades, these tax incentives have grown more popular compared to more direct R&D subsidies to firms.
 But do R&D tax incentives actually work?
 The existing literature has several serious shortcomings that we seek to address briefly below.
-First, researchers have mainly focused on the effects of taxes on R&D whereas the point of the policy is to try and stimulate innovation105.
+First, researchers have mainly focused on the effects of taxes on R&D whereas the point of the policy is to try and stimulate innovation.
 The tax incentive could increase observed R&D without having much effect on innovation if, for example, firms re-labeled existing activities as R&D to take advantage of the tax credits or only expanded very low-quality R&D projects.
 We address this issue by analyzing the effect of R&D tax incentives not only on R&D expenditures but also on patenting activity (and other outcome measures such as firm size).
 A second problem with the literature it that it has proven difficult to come up with compelling causal designs to evaluate the impact of R&D tax policies.
 Evaluations at the macro-economic (e.g. BLOOM, GRIFFITH AND VAN REENEN, 2002; CORRADO ET AL., 2015) or state level (WILSON, 2009; MORETTI, WILSON, 2015) face the problem that changes of policies are likely to be coincident with many unobserved factors that may influence R&D. On the other hand, variation at the firm level is often limited as the tax rules apply to all firms and the heterogeneity in tax prices that does exist are driven by firm choices (e.g. R&D spending, tax exhaustion, etc.).